 The Carius tube apparatus can be used to detect the onset temperature of an exotherm and any concurrent gas evolution, while simultaneously obtaining an estimate of their energy and volume.
 It can also be used to examine the delayed onset of reactions and to estimate the rate at which gas evolution has been detected.

 Calorimetric techniques are usually employed for measurements that are based on heat flow and are completed under controlled laboratory conditions.
-These techniques are then used in conjunction with thermal stability data to create a detailed understanding of behavioural limits for potential deviations to normal processes.
+These techniques are then used in conjunction with thermal stability data to create a detailed understanding and estimate of behavioural limits for potential deviations from normal processes.

-For chemical reaction processes that have runaway potential, an understanding of thermodynamics, kinetics and gas generation/vapour pressure of the process should provide a basis for evaluating the consequences of deviation from normal process conditions.
+For chemical reaction processes that have runaway potential, an understanding of thermodynamics, kinetics and gas generation/vapour pressure of the process should be developed to provide a basis for evaluating the consequences and adverse effects of deviation from normal process conditions.

 At Sigma-HSE, we provide a range of calorimetric solutions to aid you in identifying and analysing chemical reaction hazards.
-Our calorimetric solutions provide you with actionable insights to protect business, people, workplace and the environment against potential deviations to your processes.
+Our calorimetric solutions provide you with actionable insights to protect business, people’s human health, the workplace and the environment against potential hazards and deviations to your processes.

 Discover our range of calorimetry tests below and get in touch for a free consultation today.

-The Reaction Calorimeter is designed for measuring heat profiles, chemical conversions and heat transfer under process conditions.
-The Reaction Calorimeter allows chemical and safety engineers to optimise processes under safe conditions while determining critical process parameters to reduce the risk of failures at scale.
+The Reaction Calorimeter is designed for thermal analysis, measuring heat profiles, chemical conversions and heat transfer under process control conditions.
+The Reaction Calorimeter allows chemical and safety engineers to optimise processes under safe conditions while determining critical process control parameters to reduce the risk of failures at scale.

 Heat Flow Calorimetry provides reaction information early in the development process to improve the chemical workflow.
-This chemical test data can be used to characterise, optimise and understand process parameters in a controlled, accurate and reproducible environment.
+This chemical test data can be used to characterise reactions, optimise and understand process parameters in a controlled, accurate and reproducible environment.

 Can’t find the tests you need?

-From Differential Scanning Calorimetry to the Advanced Reactive System Screening Tool, Sigma-HSE is your single solution provider for a variety of chemical reaction hazards analysis and chemical testing services.
-Our dedicated team of experts are committed to helping you ensure and maintain compliance.
+From Differential Scanning Calorimetry to the Advanced Reactive System Screening Tool, Sigma-HSE is your single solution provider for your risk assessment and a variety of chemical reaction hazards analysis and chemical testing services.
+Our dedicated team of experts are committed to helping you ensure your risk assessment and maintain compliance with regulatory standards.

-Receive quick and accurate data in just a few simple steps
+Receive quick and accurate reactive chemicals data in just a few simple steps